12-Month Wedding Timeline

 Check with your venue what rules they have for using an outside caterer and what surcharges may apply.

-Like with everything else, good caterers are booked up months in advance, so explore your options early on while looking for your venue and securing a date.
+Like everything else, good caterers are booked up months in advance, so explore your options early on while looking for your venue and securing a date.

 10 Months Before Your Wedding